Skip to content

 Participant Information

 The Alternative Breaks fall selection process is application based only (not first-come, first-served).
-The deadline to apply for Fall ABs is Wednesday, August 30th, 2023 at 11:59pm.
-Info session attendance is not required but encouraged.
-Students should apply even if they cannot attend an information session.
+The deadline to apply as a participant and for a discount for Fall 2024 is Monday, September 1st at 11:59 pm.

 These are the expectations to which the Bennion Center holds all of its Alternative Breaks participants.
 Failure to adhere the Alternative Breaks and University of Utah policies will result in expulsion from the program and forfeiture of deposit and/or entire break cost.